 ELIGIBILITY TO ADOPT

-Married and singles over 25 years old may adopt from Nigeria.
+Married over 25 years and singles over 30 years old may adopt from Nigeria.
 Adoptive parents must be at least 21 years older than the child they wish to adopt and singles may only adopt a child of the same gender as the adoptive parent.
 All parents should be physically, mentally and emotionally stable, financially capable; motivated to adopt and should not have any life threatening or life shortening medical conditions.

 - Complete an application to Nightlight Christian Adoptions.